Brattonsville Historic District

 The Brattonsville Historic District is a historic district and unincorporated community in York County, South Carolina.
-It includes three homes built between 1776 and 1855 by the Brattons, a prominent family of York County.
+It includes three homes built between 1776 and 1855 by the Brattons (William Bratton and Martha Bratton), a prominent family of York County.
 It was named to the National Register of Historic Places in 1971.

 Contributing properties

 The Revolutionary House, built in 1776 by Colonel William Bratton (who fought in the Revolutionary War), was originally a one-room log house with a small porch.
 Later additions were added to the original structure, and clapboard siding was placed over the original logs.